| Maximizing the productivity

 Pulp and paper is an industry tailor-made for automation.
+When it comes to choosing the right level of automation, it’s important to understand the nature of what you are machining as well as your specific requirements and capabilities.
 In several critical areas of the mill, automated cranes can help reduce labor costs, optimize storage, track inventory, reduce roll damage, increase productivity and lower the capital expense associated with forklift systems.
 Moving into the future, automation is taking an ever-larger role in promoting mill safety, productivity and profitability.

 ASRS systems are also designed to be safe around people.
 Access to the automated area is synchronized with crane operation, so that access is only allowed when the crane is set to stand-by state.
 Separate protected areas can also be set inside the normal operating area of the crane.
 The crane is synchronized with the conveyor control system by means of hardwired signals during material pick-up or drop-off.
 This maximizes the safety of material exchange and both systems can stop the process if there are any unexpected faults or alarms.